REVIEW: Superman’s Pal Jimmy Olsen #4

-Well, just when I thought this series couldn’t get any wackier – of course I was wrong.
+Superman’s Pal Jimmy Olsen #4 is here and well, just when I thought this series couldn’t get any wackier – of course I was wrong.
 Superman’s Pal Jimmy Olsen, I mean Timmy Olsen is one of the most entertainingly bizarre books I’ve read in a long time.

 The standard cover by Steve Lieber showcases Jimmy – sorry Timmy centre stage as if he were a mayor or someone of political importance.
 It’s safe to say that The Justice League don’t look too impressed or interested in what he has to say.
 This could be something that he is dreaming, but it doesn’t link with the contents of this issue, which is a shame.
 I love how Lieber has harnessed some of the personalities of The League.
 I love his style, it’s very cartoonistic and it works perfectly for this downright crazy series.

 The variant cover is another Dceased variant, and I LOVE this one by Darick Robertson!
 Just like the variant it’s very cartoonistic but it really works.
 It also gives a little teaser to what happened in the previous issue of Dceased – “World without hope”.
 It looks like yet another close call for Jimmy Olsen as he hurdles over a table in an attempt to get away from the infected.
 The way that Robertson as drawn the infected is epic, they look perfectly enraged and out of control, just as they should be.
 I really like these Dceased variants, and I hope to see them continue.

 This issue is probably my favourite so far.
 Although it is bizarre and wacky, it showcases the mental affect that this whole fiasco has had on our beloved Jimmy Olsen.
 Lois Lane visits Jimmy in his secret apartment in Gotham, as he attempts to explain his theory on who it is that tried to kill him.